Do you practice gratitude?

 When you are scrolling on social media and come across a meme or picture that reminds you to be grateful, you can copy the link and add it to your journal for future reference.

 You can keep adding to this daily and even use the settings to make it private (password required to open notes) if you want to.

 “True happiness is to enjoy the present, without anxious dependence upon the future, not to amuse ourselves with either hopes or fears but to rest satisfied with what we have, which is sufficient, for he that is so wants nothing.
 The greatest blessings of mankind are within us and within our reach.
 A wise man is content with his lot, whatever it may be, without wishing for what he has not.” ― Seneca

 Using social media platforms to find gratitude

-If you want to encourage your friends you could even start a post asking them to post a picture of something they are grateful for, while sharing the post on their own page.
+If you want to encourage your friends, start a post asking them to post a picture of something they are grateful for while sharing the post on their page.

 “Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for.” ― Epicurus

 Apps to download on your phone to remind you to be grateful